tcbegley/dash-rq-demo/README.md

 either retrieving the result or updating a progress bar to indicate progress made on the task.

 This example can be run locally, or deployed as is to [Heroku][heroku].
-You can also check out a deployed version [here][dash-rq-demo].

 ## Run locally